eliotsykes/dan-todo/GUIDE.md

 TODO NEXT:

-4. Delete list button styling
 5. Saving... message on button not when deleting, shouldn't change
-6. Edit list link styling on index
-7. Is delete button shown on new list form?
-5. Remove data-list attribute from list index li elements.
-Try to make it as plain html as possible for simpler learning, remove clutter.
 6. Remove some of the injectors in initializers.
 Switch out with needs?

 TODO: Merge POLISH.md notes from branch to master